 Current State of Trans Inclusion Policies in Nova Scotia Provincial Sports Organizations

-Mica Daurie is a 2SLGBTQIA+ community advocate, human rights leader, and TEDx Speaker with years of prior experience in spaces like government public service, legal and legislative services, corporate services, community engagement, and a wealth of government and community DEIA (diversity, equity, inclusion & accessibility) work.
+Mica Daurie is a 2SLGBTQIA+ community advocate, human rights leader, and TEDx Speaker with years of experience in spaces like government public service, legal and legislative services, corporate services, community engagement, and a wealth of government and community DEIA (diversity, equity, inclusion & accessibility) work.

 Mica is a radical forward thinker who has brought difficult and thought-provoking conversations to every space she's been in.
 Her work is approached from her lived experience as a queer transgender woman raised in Mi'kma'ki, and her services are offered in a manner that is accessible, inclusive, restorative, decolonized, and culturally competent.
 Mica has training in Gender Based Analysis+, Restorative Practices, Trauma Informed Care, French language at Université Sainte-Anne and more.